pmutua/quandlstocks/README.md

     ng s
 ```

-The API is accessible at `http://localhost:4200`
+The application is accessible at `http://localhost:4200`

 ## Bugs and Issues

-Have a bug or an issue with this API?
+Have a bug or an issue with this application?
 [Open a new issue](https://github.com/pmutua/quandlstocks/issues) here on GitHub.

 ## About